20 Best Letter of Recommendation Samples (How to Format)

 Proofread

-If a letter of recommendation contains many grammatical errors, it makes the writer seem less credible or less passionate about the candidate.
-Read through your letter multiple times to avoid this.
+If the letter contains many grammatical errors, it makes the writer seem less credible or less passionate about the candidate.
+Read through it multiple times to avoid this.
 Additionally, reading out loud and showing the letter to a friend can help you catch more errors.
 Make sure that you’re looking for more than just grammar, however.
-It is also important for your letter to sound natural, be organized, and contain clear sentence fluency.
+It is also important for it to sound natural, be organized, and contain clear sentence fluency.

 Final Thoughts

-While it’s sad to watch students or employees move on, writing a letter of recommendation is a great way to show appreciation for all they’ve done for you in the past.
+While it’s sad to watch students or employees move on, writing such a letter is a great way to show appreciation for all they’ve done for you in the past.
 Plus, if they succeed in obtaining their desired role, it speaks positively of your organization.
-You can ensure strong recommendations that candidates need by following the above advice and prioritizing honesty, specificity, and personal experience.
+You can ensure the strong recommendations that candidates need by following the above advice and prioritizing honesty, specificity, and personal experience.

 Keep Reading